vanHeemstraPublications/dev-to/articles/hello_pico_workflow_series/episode-05.md

 ---
-title: "🌉 Gate 2: Crossing the PyO3 Bridge"
+title: "Hello Pico Workflow 🌉 Ep.5"
 series: "Hello Pico Workflow"
 part: 5
 organization: "the-software-s-journey"
 tags: [open-engineering, pico, pyo3, rust, python, maturin]
 ---

-## 🌉 Gate 2: Crossing the PyO3 Bridge
+## Episode 5: Gate 2: Crossing the PyO3 Bridge

 The instruction I found most useful going in: the PyO3 crate should be thin.
 It's not where logic lives — it's a boundary, a translator, nothing more.
 Conceptually, the shape looks like this: